 Storing water is the hardest part of apartment prepping.
 It’s incredibly heavy (8.3 lbs per gallon), takes up massive volume, and can cause catastrophic damage if it leaks over your downstairs neighbor.
+Once you have water stored, learn how to purify it without a filter if your supply runs low.

 Here are the safest, most space-efficient ways to stash H2O without a garage.